Expanding your business into international markets is a major undertaking and the process presents huge challenges

-Content Management Systems (CMS) allow organizations to store and manage information (text, images, video and other data) for use in sales, marketing and operational publications, regardless of the format or device.
-This enables a centralized operational control over a company’s assets, which facilitates consistency and efficiency.
-This is particularly true for large organizations that have significant volumes of data to manage as well as a number of staff involved in managing this data.
+Content Management Systems (CMS) allow organisations to store and manage information (text, images, video and other data) for use in their sales, marketing and operational publications, regardless of the format or device.
+This allows for centralised operational control over a company’s assets which allows for consistency and efficiency – particularly for large organisations with large volumes of data to manage and many staff involved in the management of this data.

 Below are some of the most common systems that we are asked to provide translation integration for.

 Demandware is a public eCommerce merchant headquartered in Boston, Massachusetts.
 The company was founded in 2004 but has since expanded to offices in France and Germany.
-Demandware delivers content management and ecommerce solutions to organizations in the fashion, health and beauty and sporting goods sectors.
+Demandware has expertise in delivering content management and ecommerce solutions to organisations in the fashion, health and beauty and sporting goods sectors.